KennedyS1/BREXIT-Discord-BOT-for-poll/README.md

 A Discord bot written in python in order for the Solid Snakes discord to poll.

-Stay tuned for upcoming features. if you have suggestions or feedback, or are facing any bugs in genereal, make sure to tell me.
+Stay tuned for upcoming features.
+If you have any suggestions or feedback, or are facing any bugs in general, please, get in touch with me.

-And as always, keep in mind who the best CS-Player of all time is: Liquid.